-Price, an up and coming magician, in his own mind at least, never had a show of his own but worked for many other magicians creating their tricks and illusions.
-Halfway through his first performance he gets shut down with an injunction as the company he worked for owns all the patents to produce said tricks.
-With really no option, he goes back to work for the company that stopped him, and in a moment of anger he kills his boss who took everything away from him, including marrying his ex-wife.
-Things go from bad to worse as he tries to cover up the murder, and commits a couple more along the way, all the while trying to jumpstart his career.
+Don Gallico, an up-and-coming magician, in his own mind at least, never had a show of his own but worked for many other magicians creating their tricks and illusions.
+Halfway through his first performance, he gets shut down with an injunction as the company he worked for owns all the patents to produce said tricks.
+With really no option, Gallico goes back to work for the company that stopped him, and in a moment of anger, he kills his boss, the man who took everything away from him, including his ex-wife whom he later married.
+Things go from bad to worse as he tries to cover up the murder, and commits a couple more along the way, all the while trying to get his career back on the rails.
 Not a good way to start.